The-OpenROAD-Project/alpha-release/flow/README.md

 ## Customizing for designs
 The flow runs all of the steps sequentially to achieve Verilog to GDS.
 There is an initial platform setup required in order to use the OpenROAD flow.
-This has already been performed for the FreePDK45, Nangate45 and TSMC65(restricted) platforms.
+This has already been performed for the FreePDK45, Nangate45 and TSMC65(under NDA so not in the alpha-release git repository) platforms.
 See sample platforms setup in the `platforms` directory.

 Once the platform is setup.
 Create a new design configuration with information about the design.
 See sample configurations in the `design` directory